eigerco/polka-storage/rfcs/006-delia-replication.md

 ## Introduction

-Polka Storage relies on replicating data across multiple storage providers to ensure high availability and fault tolerance.
+Polka Storage will rely on replicating data across multiple storage providers to ensure high availability and fault tolerance.
 Currently, Delia handles storage deals on a one-to-one basis: a client calculates a piece CID, proposes a deal, uploads a file, and then publishes the deal.
 For true replication, it is desirable for a client to automatically generate multiple identical deals—specifically three—so that the same piece of data is stored redundantly.

 This RFC outlines the necessary modifications to the client-side deal flow to support the automatic submission of three deals.
 The changes will involve: